-Before we examine the plant versus animal protein myths, let’s try to understand the common root behind all of the (mis)information that we have out there today when it comes not just to protein, but the entire field of nutrition.
-If you have been doing your homework and personal research up to this point, you know that it all points to one area: corporate interests.
-It is no secret today that the milk, dairy, egg and meat farmer groups have immense stakes in their business.
+Before we examine the plant versus animal protein myths, let’s try to understand the common root behind all of the misinformation that we have out there today when it comes not just to protein, but the entire field of nutrition.
+If you have been doing your homework and personal research up to this point, you know that it all heavily points to one area: industry interests.
+It is no secret today that the milk, dairy, egg, and meat farmer groups have immense stakes in their business.
 In North America, 70% of protein is estimated to come from animal products.
-On a global basis plants provide 65% of the protein sources.
-There is no coincidence to this reversal in numbers.
+On a global basis, plants provide 65% of the protein sources.
+There is no coincidence in this reversal in numbers.
 Factory farming has become a HUGE business!
-It is also one that can easily proliferate itself if the “right” ideas are infused into the general populace.
-Examples of these ideas include fear-based conditioning that you need animal protein for good health or to build muscles, or that you need dairy for strong bones.
+It is also one that can easily grow and sustain itself if the “right” ideas are infused into the general populace.
+Examples of these ideas include fear-based conditioning that you need animal protein for good health or to build muscles, or that you need dairy for healthy bones.
 Even though all of these ideas have been exposed today as clever propaganda, they remain heavily ingrained in the majority of people.

-It also does not help that biologically we are wired to crave sugar, salt and fat.
-Therefore high fat foods, like animal foods are naturally addictive for people.
+It also does not help that biologically we are wired to crave sugar, salt, and fat.
+Therefore high-fat foods, like animal foods, are naturally addictive for people.
 Couple this with the fact that animal foods were always associated with the powerful and wealthy, and you have a virulent combination that attracts the masses to animal foods.
 However, while these three main areas require their own analyses and solutions, they are each heavily intertwined with the animal food equals the right type and quantity of protein idea.
 And it is one thing if we at least enjoy animal foods and eat them in healthy low amounts from the highest quality sources.
-But many people do not enjoy or wish to consume meat, dairy or eggs, and often eat them simply based on the assumption that they “have to”.
-Others yet simply do not realize the negative health, economic and environmental impacts of eating diets high in animal products.
+But many people do not enjoy or wish to consume meat, dairy, or eggs, and often eat them based on the assumption that they “have to” in order to be healthy.
+Others, yet, do not realize the adverse health, economic, and environmental impacts of eating diets high in animal products.

-So let’s explore what we know at this current time on our planet about protein when it comes to plant and animal sources, as well as their quantities by unravelling the common myths.
+Therefore, let’s explore what we know about plant and animal protein sources, as well as their quantities, by unraveling the common myths.
 The foundation of this analysis will be based on a 1994 study that was published in the American Journal of Clinical Nutrition, Plant proteins in relation to human protein and amino acid nutrition.
-It is both unfortunate and astonishing that despite the fact that we had this information for over 2 decades (at the very least), the mainstream ideas about protein continue to share inaccurate, outdated information.
-The study is free and available for all to read, which I highly invite everyone to do.
+It is both unfortunate and astonishing that even though we had this information for nearly three decades (at the very least), most people and organizations in our society continue to share inaccurate and outdated information about protein.
+This study, by the way, is free and available for all to read, which I highly invite everyone to do.

-Now of course, one study does not make for a cornerstone of reliable information.
-Our science today is skewed and out of balance all over the place due to corporate influence and scientific bias.
-If you would like to understand this better, watch my interview with Howard Jacobson, co-author of Whole: Rethinking the Science of Nutrition with Dr. T. Colin Campbell.
-But in this case, this study is neither alone, nor refuted.
-We have ample evidence and information that backs everything it shares IF we look beyond the surface for answers.
-So let’s examine the 7 myths this study unveiled, and an 8th one that is perhaps the most common myth of them all, which plagues the human race today.
+Now, of course, one study does not make for a cornerstone of reliable information.
+Our science today is rife with problems, including lots of skewed research that is conducted to appease specific industries and financial outcomes due to corporate conflicts of interest and scientific bias.
+If you would like to understand this better, watch my interview with Howard Jacobson, Ph.D., who co-authored the book Whole: Rethinking the Science of Nutrition with T. Colin Campbell, Ph.D.
+In this case, however, this study is neither alone nor refuted.
+We have ample evidence and information that backs everything it shares IF we look beyond the surface and ignore the loud distractors.
+So let’s examine the seven myths this study unveiled, and an eighth one, which is perhaps the most common myth of them all that plagues the human race today.

 MYTH 1: Plant Proteins Are Incomplete